mikemac1/reading-notes-102/code-201/class-05.md

 ## Questions To Answer

-### What Is A Real World Use Case For The Alt Attribute Being Used In A Website
+### What Is A Real World Use Case For The `alt` Attribute Being Used In A Website

+Having a visually impaired user having a screeen reader read the content will read the `alt` text to give the user an understanding of what the image is.

 ### How Can You Improve Accessibility Of Images In An HTML Document